kargames/SteamMultiplayerPeer/readme.md

 4.9 | sendMessages returns an Array
 4.11 | setLeaderboardDetailsMax removed
-4.13 | getItemDefinitionProperty return a dictionary, html_needs_paint key 'bgra' changed to 'rbga'
+4.13 | getItemDefinitionProperty return a dictionary, html_needs_paint key 'bgra' changed to 'rbga' 4.14 | Removed first argument for stat request in steamInit and steamInitEx, steamInit returns intended bool value

 Known Issues
 ---
-- Steam overlay will not work when running your game from the editor if you are using Forward+ as the renderer.
-It does work with Compatibility though.
-Your exported project will work perfectly fine in the Steam client, however.
+- Steam overlay may not work when running your game from the editor if you are using Forward+ as the renderer unless you use auto-initialization from the Project Settings menu.
+Your exported project should work perfectly fine in the Steam client, however.
 - When self-compiling, **do not** use MinGW as it will cause crashes.

 Quick How-To